Training Techniques

 grid_on Trellis Net

-A simple yet essential tool for even canopy distribution and structural support.
+A simple tool for even canopy distribution and structural support.

-Available at local garden centers.
-Some grow tent kits come optimized with trellis nets, helping spread out branches evenly for better light exposure.
+Some grow tent kits come optimized with trellis nets, helping spread branches evenly for better light exposure.

 double_arrow Stem Bending Devices

-Available for purchase or can be 3D printed.
-These clips train branches to bend at a 90-degree angle, helping distribute plant energy.
+Available for purchase or 3D printing, these clips train branches to bend at a 90-degree angle.

-Similar to Supercropping, this technique allows gradual adjustments to reduce stress on the plant and could be considered Medium Stress Training (MST).
+Similar to supercropping, this allows gradual adjustments to reduce stress and could be considered Medium Stress Training (MST).

 linear_scale Soft Garden Wire

-An inexpensive tool for guiding branches and helping spread them horizontally around the pot edge.
+An inexpensive tool for guiding branches and spreading them horizontally around the pot edge.

-Use wire to tie down branches, encouraging more verticals.
-Some fabric pots come with pre-installed grommets for easy use.
+Use wire to tie down branches and encourage more verticals.
+Some fabric pots include grommets for this.

 healing HST (High Stress Training)

-Targeted damage techniques for training cannabis plants, such as defoliation, topping, and supercropping.
+Targeted damage techniques such as defoliation, topping, and supercropping.

-• Bending/Rolling Stems (Supercropping): Bend branches until the tissue snaps, promoting horizontal growth and forming a sturdy “knuckle.”
+• Supercropping: Bend branches until the tissue snaps internally, promoting horizontal growth and a sturdy “knuckle.”

 • Topping: Clip the apical meristem to reroute energy to lower branches.
-Best for late veg stages, but avoid with autoflowers.
+Best in late veg; avoid with autoflowers.

-• Defoliation & Pruning: Remove leaves and branches that don’t receive adequate light.
-Improves airflow, light penetration, and reduces risk of mold.
+• Defoliation & Pruning: Remove leaves and branches that do not receive enough light to improve airflow and reduce mold risk.

 spa Mainlining or Lollipopping

-A high-stress pruning technique that removes lower growth to focus energy on top bud sites, creating a lollipop-like appearance.
+A high-stress pruning technique that removes lower growth to focus energy on top bud sites.

-This is often used when growing for high-quality flower, though lower bud sites can be left intact if growing for hash or concentrates.
+Often used when growing for high-quality flower, though lower bud sites can be left intact when growing for hash or concentrates.